 Importantly, while the Lab provides access to specialist, high-end equipment, the broader aim is to equip students with adaptable skills enabling them to create software-driven or consumer-hardware-based solutions that are scalable, accessible and cost-effective beyond the university environment.

-What excites you most about leading the lab and teaching this course?
+What excites you most about leading and teaching in the lab?

 This is the culmination of a personal journey to combine the technical with the artistic.
 I’m excited by the incredible range of possibilities and connections that exist between many areas today.
 Coding, digital art, web platform technology, embedded systems, computer vision, tokenisation, digital primitives and generative AI.